antonmalmi/antonmalmi.github.io/_projects/project_lexest.md

 ---
-title: "LexEst: a mobile app for practicing Estonian pronunciation"
+title: "LexEst: a fast and short vocabulary test"
 layout: single
 excerpt: "A short summary of the project."
-permalink: /projects/project_sayest/
+permalink: /projects/project_lexest/
 ---

 ## Project overview